Flavor-mass majorization uncertainty relations and their links to the mixing matrix: On uncertainty relations with quantum side information

-The authors of \cite{schwindt18} have formulated a protocol to determine the PMNS matrix from quantum manipulations and measurements on an entangled lepton-neutrino pair.
-They also assume to use such results with the ``quantum-memory'' uncertainty relation derived in \cite{BCCRR10}.
-We wish only note that stronger relation of \cite{cp2014} can quite be used in this context.
+The authors of \cite{schwindt20} formulated a protocol to probe parameters of the PMNS matrix from quantum manipulations and measurements on entangled neutrino-lepton pairs.
+For such experiments, the ``quantum-memory'' uncertainty relation of \cite{BCCRR10} was proposed to be used.
+As was already mentioned, one very likely deals with the case, when $\eta_{2}$ is strictly less than $\eta_{1}$.
+Hence, the stronger results of \cite{cp2014} should also be kept in mind.
+Entangled neutrino-lepton pairs could result from decay processes of the type $W^{+}\mapsto\nu+\ell^{+}$, namely

+As direct manipulations in flavor space are challenging, projective measurements in the basis of leptonic states $|\tilde{\ell}_{j}^{+}\rangle$ can be used instead \cite{schwindt20}.
+In each summand of the right-hand side of (\ref{enln}), the corresponding neutrino is in a definite mass eigenstate and does not show oscillations.
+To implement proper manipulations on the lepton side, the exact matrix elements are required.
+In reality, however, actual values of the four angles should be treated only as a guess.
+This motivates the use of uncertainty relations with quantum memory.

 Uncertainty relations in the presence of quantum memory are posed as follows \cite{BCCRR10,cp2014}.
 Let $\bro_{AB}$ be density matrix of a system of two subsystems $A$ and $B$.
 The reduced densities are obtained by partial tracing, viz.

 To the given orthonormal basis $\clx=\bigl\{|x_{i}\rangle\bigr\}$ in $\hh_{A}$, we assign the linear map

 Taking the two bases $\clx=\bigl\{|x_{i}\rangle\bigr\}$ and $\clz=\bigl\{|z_{j}\rangle\bigr\}$ in $\hh_{A}$, we further define the density matrices